raidenii/rrvl-cores/README.md

+# RRVL RetroArch core repo

+## Add/update core

-Copy the core to aarch64 or armv7l
+Copy the core to aarch64 or arm7hf

-Run

     ./addcore nestopia_libretro.so

-Commit and push PR
+Commit and make PR.
+Someone with access to Safarikniv's hosting will push it out.

+## To push

+Dry-run to see what's changed:

     ./push -n

+Copy from remote repo:

     ./pull

+If you want push access you can ask Safarikniv.